openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

 Steps
 #####

-    1. Setup for system tests
+    1. Setup for system tests.
     2. Log in to Horizon Dashboard.
     3. Create non-admin tenant with name 'test_tenant': Identity -> Projects-> Create Project.
 On tab Project Members add admin with admin and member.
     4. Navigate to Project -> Network -> Networks
     5. Create network  with  subnet.
     6. Navigate to Project ->  Compute -> Instances
-    7. Launch instance VM_1  with image TestVM-VMDK in the vcenter az.
+    7. Launch instance VM_1  with image TestVM-VMDK in the vcenter availability zone.
-    8. Navigate to test_tenant
+    8. Navigate to test_tenant.
     9. Navigate to Project -> Network -> Networks
-    10. Create Router, set gateway and add interface
+    10. Create Router, set gateway and add interface.
     11. Navigate to Project ->  Compute -> Instances
-    12. Launch instance VM_2 with image TestVM-VMDK in the vcenter az.
+    12. Launch instance VM_2 with image TestVM-VMDK in the vcenter availability zone.
-    13. Verify that VMs on different tenants should not communicate between each other.
+    13. Verify that instances on different tenants should not communicate between each other.
 Send icmp ping from VM_1 of admin tenant to VM_2  of test_tenant and vice versa.

 Expected result